NDW Celebrates Earth Day With Activities Across the Region

-NDW installations are honoring Earth Day throughout the month of April with stream cleanups, tree plantings, and other activities aimed at protecting the region’s waterways and the land-based ecosystems through which they run.
+Naval District Washington (NDW) installations are honoring Earth Day throughout out the month of April with stream cleanups, tree plantings, and other activities aimed at protecting the region’s waterways and the land-based ecosystems through which they run.

 “We try to be good stewards, both balancing the military mission with the public relations of the community.
 Showing that we can balance the needs of the military with the environment,” said Laura LaBella, natural resources specialist at Naval Air Station (NAS) Patuxent River.